nevesnunes/aggregables/README.md

 Use cases:

-- Analyzing logs where we are not certain of which variables to observe, but know a point in time to compare against (e.g. before an exception was thrown)
+- Analyzing logs where we are not certain of which variables to observe, but know a point in time to compare against (e.g. before an exception was thrown); Our assumption is that variables with higher deviation of values are more likely to be interesting to observe
+    - e.g. to understand why an exception was thrown, if all requests across the full time span (i.e. all logged requests) use the verb `GET`, then the verb doesn't offer any clues; however, if the user making requests only appeares on the second time span and not on the first, maybe we should investigate what is special about that user session

 Usage: